Obscurely/RustTemplate/README.md

 #### Portable Bin

-1. Go to the [Releases Tab](https://github.com/Obscurely/EStash/releases) and download the _estash-linux_ file.
+1. Go to the [Releases Tab](https://github.com/Obscurely/CHANGEME/releases) and download the _CHANGEME-linux_ file.
-2. Double click the bin you just downloaded and there you go the program works.
+1. Double click the bin you just downloaded and there you go the program works.
-3. Might wanna take a look at the [Usage Tab](usage) if you don't understand something about it.
+1. Might wanna take a look at the [Usage Tab](usage) if you don't understand something about it.

 #### AppImage

-1. Go to the [Releases Tab](https://github.com/Obscurely/EStash/releases) and download the _estash-linux.AppImage_ file.
+1. Go to the [Releases Tab](https://github.com/Obscurely/CHANGEME/releases) and download the _CHANGEME-linux.AppImage_ file.
 2. Double click the AppImage you download and there you go the program just works.
-You may want to install [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) if you don't have it already, when you start the AppImage you'll get a prompt asking if you want to integrate and run it and if you do so it will appear just as if you installed it.
+You may want to install [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) if you don't have it already, so when you start the AppImage you'll get a prompt asking if you want to integrate and run it and if you do so it will appear just as if you installed it.
 3. Might wanna take a look at the [Usage Tab](usage) if you don't understand something about it.

 #### AUR

+The PKGs are:

+- CHANGEME (for stable)
+- CHANGEME-bin (for precompiled)
-The PKGs are: estash (for stable), estash-bin (for precompiled) and estash-git (to compile latest source code)
+- CHANGEME-git (to compile from the latest source code commit)

 a. if you have an AUR manager (like [paru](https://github.com/Morganamilo/paru/blob/master/README.md#installation)